GIXLabs/TECHIN516/lab3/lab3.md

 ## Deliverables

+1. How is the turtlebot4_ws mounted into the devcontainer?

-1. Write down which file you modifed to remove the dock from simulation, and copy in the lines you commented out.
+2. Write down which file you modifed to remove the dock from simulation, and copy in the lines you commented out.

-2. Submit your modified code that you used to plot the robot's position.
+3. Submit your modified code that you used to plot the robot's position.

-3. Attach the plot from running your circle_driver script.
+4. Attach the plot from running your circle_driver script.

-4. Submit your modified `.sdf` file to show how you added the cube.
+5. Submit your modified `.sdf` file to show how you added the cube.

-5. Submit your modified open-loop code,
+6. Submit your modified open-loop code,

-6. Attach your plots from running open-loop control.
+7. Attach your plots from running open-loop control.

-7. Submit your modified closed-loop code.
+8. Submit your modified closed-loop code.

-8. Attach your plots from running closed-loop control.
+9. Attach your plots from running closed-loop control.

 ## FAQ